Error-tolerant witnessing of divergences in classical and quantum statistical complexity: Theoretical prediction for the statistical complexity of the real simulator

-\textbf{Theoretical prediction for the statistical complexity of the real simulator.} The simulator models an Ising model with temperature $T^{m}$ and magnetic field $B^m$, instead of the target values of $T$ ($T \in \{0.75, 1, 1.25, 1.5, 1.75, 2.25, 2.75, 3, 4, 5, 6, 8, 10, 12, 14\}$) and constant $B=0.3$, respectively.
-Although the mean value for $ B^m $ is close to nominal value, $ 0.3 $, there are still some discrepancies for individual values.
-For a particular value of $T^m$, there exists a value and uncertainty band for $B^m (T^m)$, resulting from fitting $ B^m $ values as a function of $ T^m $.
-The theoretically predicted quantum statistical complexity for the real simulator is given by $C_q({B^{m}}(T^{m}),T^{m})$ for $J=1$.
-The $C_q$ values corresponding to the upper and lower bound of this fit, resulted in the grey bounds in Fig.~\ref{fig:result}a.
+The simulator maps to an Ising system with temperature $T^{m}$ and magnetic field $B^m$, which vary slightly from the target values in equation~(\ref{Tvalues}) and (constant) $B=0.3$, respectively.
+While the temperature is the main parameter that varies between different system, the estimated $B^m$s are not exactly constant.
+The mean value of $ B^m $ is close to $ 0.30 $, but there is some spread and one can construct a value and an uncertainty band, $B^m \in [0.27 \pm 0.01,0.31 \pm 0.03]$ .
+For each $B^m$ values, we define an upper bound and a lower bound as ${B^ + } = {B^m} + \sigma $ and ${B^ - } = {B^m} - \sigma $ respectively, where $ \sigma$ is the error bar calculated from Poisson distribution.
+The theoretically predicted quantum statistical complexity for the real simulator is given by $C_q(B \in \{B^+, B^- \},T^{m})$ for $J=1$.
+The $C_q$ values corresponding to the upper and lower bound resulted in the grey bounds in Fig.~\ref{fig:result}{b} in the main text.